-For a positive integer i the ith pentagonal number is i(3i - 1)/2.
-Somashekara and Veena [2053] define a pentagonal sum labeling of a graph G(V, E) as one for which there is a one-to-one function f from V(G) to the set of nonnegative integers that induces a bijection f^+ from E(G) to the set of the first |E| pentagonal numbers.
+For a positive integer i the ith pentagonal number is i(3i-1)/2.
+Somashekara and Veena [2217] define a pentagonal sum labeling of a graph G(V, E) as one for which there is a one-to-one function f from V(G) to the set of nonnegative integers that induces a bijection f^+ from E(G) to the set of the first |E| pentagonal numbers.
 A graph that admits such a labeling is called a pentagonal sum graph.
-Somashekara and Veena [2053] proved that the following graphs have pentagonal sum labelings: paths, $K{1,n_1} \cup K{1,n_2} \cup \cdots \cup K{1,n_k}$, complete n-ary trees, and lobsters obtained by joining centers of any number of copies of a star to a new vertex.
+Somashekara and Veena [2217] proved that the following graphs have pentagonal sum labelings: paths, $K{1,n_1} \cup K{1,n_2} \cup \cdots \cup K{1,n_k}$, complete n-ary trees, and lobsters obtained by joining centers of any number of copies of a star to a new vertex.
 They conjecture that every tree has a pentagonal sum labeling and as an open problem they ask for a proof or disprove that cycles have pentagonal labelings.

-Somashekara and Veena [2053] observed that that if every edge of a graph is an edge of a triangle then the graph does not have pentagonal sum labeling.
-As was the case for triangular sum labelings the following graphs do not have a pentagonal sum labeling: $P_m + \overline{K_n}$, and $W_m + \overline{K_n}$ wheels, friendship graphs, flowers, triangular ladders, triangular snakes, double triangular snakes, and flowers.
-Somashekara and Veena [2053] also proved that helms and the graphs obtained by joining the centers of two wheels to a new vertex are not pentagonal sum graphs.
+They observed that if every edge of a graph is an edge of a triangle then the graph does not have pentagonal sum labeling.
+As was the case for triangular sum labelings the following graphs do not have a pentagonal sum labeling: $P_m + K_n$, and $W_m + K_n$ wheels, friendship graphs, flowers, triangular ladders, triangular snakes, double triangular snakes, and flowers.
+Somashekara and Veena [2217] also proved that helms and the graphs obtained by joining the centers of two wheels to a new vertex are not pentagonal sum graphs.